All Episodes

 Wait, wait, wait.

-So it hurts your feelings, okay?
+So it hurt your feelings, okay?

-But how did that affect?
+But how did that affect you?

-You say it hurt my feelings.
+How did you say it hurt my feelings?

 You said it hurt your feelings.